falmar/eImage/README.md

 ```
 > NOTE: If there is not an extension specified in 'NewName' parameter it will take the extension from the original image.
-> NOTE2: You can specify a new extension with NewExtension parameter
+> NOTE2: You can specify a new extension with NewExtension property

 ### Crop Image